From LED Maker To CS Foundry

 Q: What characterisation is undertaken for the final product?

 A: When we ship die, we have DC probe test results, and we quantify the yield per wafer.
 We can share and review our test limits and test criteria with our end customers, which will correlate to our final test data of our products.

 Q: Do you test every die?

 A: We do 100 percent of the product die on a given wafer for DC chip probe.
-If the chip probe yield is high, the test percentage can be reduced or skipped, like for HBT products to minimize test time and therefore cost.
+If the chip probe yield is high, the test percentage can be reduced or skipped, like for HBT products to minimise test time and therefore cost.
 We do have RF testing capability at the die level, but there is a cost that would be incurred for that.

 The headquarters of Sanan Integrated Circuit (Sanan IC) features China's first 6-inch GaAs wafer fab.

 Q: What are your capabilities for failure analysis?

 A: We have quite an extensive failure analysis lab that benefits from learned knowhow and experience from our parent company.
 Our lab is equipped with multiple machines, including focused ion beam; we also support transmission and scanning electron microscopy.
 We have a polisher, a chemical decapsulation machine, a laser decapsulation machine and emission microscopy.